IBM/private-data-collections-on-fabric/README.md

 The method is similar to the [putState](https://fabric-shim.github.io/master/fabric-shim.ChaincodeStub.html#putState__anchor) method that is commonly used in Fabric chaincode, except that stores the key-value pair on the transactions private write-set.

+Similarly, for querying the state of a private data collection, you can use the [getPrivateData](https://fabric-shim.github.io/master/fabric-shim.ChaincodeStub.html#getPrivateData__anchor) method.

 ## Private data in healthcare